Bill has advanced degrees in education and political science. He has been a political science teacher for over 28 years.

 The American presidency, called one of the most powerful offices in the world, was the creation of the framers of the Constitution at the Philadelphia Convention of 1787.
-This Convention, often referred to as the “Constitutional Convention” imbued the presidency with selected powers.
-One of those powers, and perhaps the most famous of them, is the power of veto, the president’s power to reject bills passed by Congress.
+This convention, often referred to as the “constitutional convention,” imbued the presidency with selected powers.
+One of those powers, and perhaps the most famous of them, is the power of veto: the president’s power to reject bills passed by Congress.

 The Veto in Europe

-Throughout European history, the veto power was exercised in various forms by rulers or elites within a government.
+Throughout European history, the veto power was exercised in various forms by rulers or elites within different governments.
 In Rome, the tribal leaders of the plebes (the “tribunes”) had the power to reject legislation from the Roman Senate.
 In medieval England, the King of England was the supreme lawmaker, but governed through agents such as judges and councils like the “Privy Council.”
 By the 14th century, a Parliament was regularly meeting and advising the crown with written bills on their recommended legislation.
 Over time, the king lost the authority to make laws and slowly was reduced to ether approving them or rejecting them.
 His method of rejecting an act of Parliament was to refuse to give the "royal assent."

 The Veto in America

-During the Colonial Era of American history, colonial assemblies made laws that could be vetoed by the royal governor (in royal colonies he had an absolute veto, that is, a veto with no override).
+During the Colonial Era of American history, colonial assemblies made laws that could be vetoed by the royal governor (in royal colonies, he had an absolute veto, that is, a veto with no override).
 Also, both Parliament and the monarch could veto colonial legislation.
 However, vetoes from across the Atlantic were rare.
 It is estimated that over 80 percent of laws passed by the colonies went untouched by the king and Parliament.

 Over time, the governor’s and Crown’s use of the veto became a grievance to the colonials.
-When Jefferson said in the Declaration of Independence “He [King George III] has refused his assent to laws, the most wholesome and necessary for the public good” and “He has forbidden his governors to pass laws of immediate and pressing importance” He was expressing two grievances on the veto power.
+When Jefferson said in the Declaration of Independence, “He [King George III] has refused his assent to laws, the most wholesome and necessary for the public good,” and “He has forbidden his governors to pass laws of immediate and pressing importance,” he was expressing two grievances on the veto power.

 During and after the Revolutionary War, most states sought to subordinate their governors (if they had one) to their legislatures.
 After 1778 and until the Constitutional Convention, no state gave its executive the sole power of veto.
-Earlier, New York's 1777 Constitution provided an exception in giving their governor broad powers, including a shared veto power.
+Earlier, New York's 1777 Constitution provided an exception in giving their governor broad powers, including shared veto power.

-The New York Constitution allowed for a Council of Revision, made up the governor and judges.
+The New York Constitution allowed for a Council of Revision, made up of a governor and judges.
 This Council had ten days after a bill was passed to consider and revise it.
-A majority of this council could also veto a bill and return that bill to the house of origin with the objections.
+A majority of this council could also veto a bill and return that bill to the house of origin with objections.
 The legislature could override the veto with a 2/3 vote of both houses.
 The New York Constitution of 1777 was the model for the state of Massachusetts’ 1780 constitutional executive veto and was probably the most important document in shaping the veto powers that would later be given to the American presidency in the US Constitution.